We are so excited to welcome you, the graduating class of 2027!

 You can start by asking your teacher for extra help.
 Many teachers at W-O offer extra help at lunch, after school, or by appointment.
 Some teachers offer assistance online on their Google Classrooms.
 You can also access extra help from Student Success, and the Resource Room.

-Student Success is located in the upper 500 hallway in room 527.
-Any student can drop in at lunch for extra help from a teacher.
+Student Success Hub is located in the main hallway in room 302 (across from the main office).
+Any student can drop in at lunch.
+The Nutrition for Learning program and the Child and Youth Worker (CYW) are also located here.
 Teachers may also refer students to a Student Success Teacher for additional support.

-The Resource Room supports students with Individual Education Plans (IEPs) and is located in the main hallway in room 302.
-They are open from 8:00 am – 2:25 pm on a daily basis (including during lunchtime).
+The Resource Room supports students with Individual Education Plans (IEPs) and is located in the main hallway in room 201 (just past the Library).
+They are open from 8:00 am – 2:20 pm on a daily basis (including during lunchtime).

 Who can access Resource?